Tips for Interacting with the Media

 - Ask a reporter to change quotes that you suddenly realize you shouldn't have given.
 Make sure that what you say to a reporter is what you want to say.

-- Ask a reporter to let you read the story before it is published – a big no-no.
+- Ask a reporter to let you read the story before it is published.